 … but some will.

 I’ve had several people write to me to say they hadn’t enjoyed a book as much as they have Magicians Impossible.
 Some said it broke them out of a book-reading rut.
 Some found it the perfect escape for a period in their lives when they were struggling.
-All of them want a sequel (that’s St. martins’ decision, not mine, sorry).
+One reader even enjoyed it so much she bought 4 signed hardcovers to give out as Christmas gifts.
+All of them want a sequel (that’s St. Martins’ decision, not mine, sorry).
 And the positive reviews have far outnumbered the negatives.
 So for every negative there’s bound to be more than a few positives, which are great odds.

 Social media is a horrible time-suck but you need to do it.

 I complain about social media a lot, but for an author you really need to be on it.
 I know from fact that many people who bought Magicians did so because they heard about it on social media and if I hadn’t made repeated mentions of the book, where to buy it, and where I would be appearing, those copies wouldn’t have been sold.
 But it helps to use your social media judiciously and not just be a “buy my book please” type of writer.
 Save that for your personal website.
 Also, please buy my book: